zrajm/baremark/README.md

 --------

 Baremark is based on VanTigranyan's [Landmark], which is 2060 bytes in size.
-The current version Baremark is 1756 bytes in size (without minification). :)
+The current version Baremark is 1741 bytes in size (without minification!). :)

 It was shortened by: